Locations:

 Timing

 In some cases, timing is everything.
-Patients whose disease may progress to the point of needing an organ transplant in a few years, for example, might want to get vaccinated sooner rather than later.
+People whose disease may progress to the point of needing an organ transplant in a few years, for example, might want to get vaccinated sooner rather than later.

 Time can also be important for logistical reasons.
-If you’re getting infusions to treat your condition, for example, you may have to schedule around them, or wait longer in-between doses.
+If you’re getting infusions to treat your condition, for example, you may have to schedule around them or wait longer in-between doses.

 “It’s best to be vaccinated before starting immunosuppressive medications, but it isn’t always possible.
 Some protection is better than no protection at all, so speak with your doctor about ideal timing,” Dr. Calabrese advises.